geudde/attic-chest/pages/13.reference/01.porden/docs.md

-book i.
-THE CASTLE.
-43

 My Veil, a solemn pledge, he asked and won,

 Which binds my faith to him, and him alone;

-But to my earnest prayers one year was given, 850
+But to my earnest prayers one year was given,

 Ere for his flaming realms I quit the light of heaven.